ATaylor66/wpseo-woocommerce/README.md

 ### 1.1.6: November 11th, 2014
 * Bugfixes
 	* Fixes a bug where a Fatal error was being raised on the frontend when WooCommerce is not activated.
-	* Fixes a bug where Open Graph image tags for featured images and facebook images were not included first when there existed a product image gallery.
+	* Fixes a bug where Open Graph image tags for featured images and facebook images were not included first when a product image gallery existed.
 * Enhancements
 	* Defaults to the short description for the meta description when no meta description is set.
 	* Added 8 new languages: da_DK, en_GB, es_ES, es_MX, it_IT, nb_NO, nl_NL and tr_TR.